ChameleonCloud/docs/source/technical/networks/networks_basic.rst

 Security Groups
 ^^^^^^^^^^^^^^^

-`KVM@TACC <https://openstack.tacc.chameleoncloud.org>`_ supports *Security Groups*, which can be assigned directly to instances upon launch or after the instance is already running.
+`KVM\@TACC <https://openstack.tacc.chameleoncloud.org>`_ supports *Security Groups*, which can be assigned directly to instances upon launch or after the instance is already running.
 By default, instances have no *Security Groups* applied, so all traffic is allowed.